beeequeue/arm-server/README.md

   kitsu: number | null
 }

+// If JSON body is a single object
 // { "anilist": 1337 } => Entry | null
+// // If JSON body is an array of objects
 // [{ ... }] => Array<Entry | null>
 ```